LLNL/Varity/README.md

  # Getting Started

  ## Requirements
- You need C compilers, such as clang or gcc, or any other compiler that you want to test in the system.
+ You will need C compilers, such as clang or gcc, or any other C compiler that you want to test in the system.
 Other compilers we have tested successfully are PGI, NVIDIA nvcc, and the Intel compiler.
-You also need Python 3.
+You will also need Python 3.
 There are no other dependencies.

  ## Using Varity